Moody Interior Design: How to Choose Dark, Modern Furniture That’s Durable and Timeless

 This is probably the single most honest number in any product listing, and almost nobody pays attention to it.

-Shipping weight is one of the few details that’s hard to disguise.
+Shipping weight is one of the few details that is hard to disguise.
 It can’t be styled into something it isn’t.
 A solid wood console table with a steel base often ships heavy enough that you immediately understand what you paid for.
 A hollow, engineered lookalike with a printed veneer tends to arrive suspiciously light.

 I learned this the expensive way.
 Years ago, I bought a “luxury” console that looked perfect in photos.
 When it arrived, the delivery team carried it one-handed like a folding chair.
 It slid when someone brushed past it.
 The room didn’t feel elevated.
 It felt fooled.
 Ever since, I treat shipping weight like a lie detector, not a nice-to-have spec.